geeksblabla/blanat/README.md

 # Blanat Challenge - The challenge is now closed

-Thank you all for your contributions.
+Thank you all for your contribution.
 As of 1st of March 2024, this challenge is officially closed and we won't be actively maintaining it.

 ### Final Leaderboard
-Congratulations to all the participants, it was a great learning journey.
+Congratulations to all participants, it was a great learning journey.
 Congratulations to **[k34n4y138](https://github.com/k34n4y138)** for setting the fastest time of `2.13s`.
 Below the final leaderboard:

 | Username            | Avg Time (ms) | Median Time (ms) | Language | Humanized Time                |
 |---------------------|---------------|------------------|----------|-------------------------------|